jakobbekken/drs-clone/README.md

 ## DRS Game
 The game is built using Godot Engine - .NET (4.5) and as such it is required to test the code.
-Windows is recomended as that is what this guide is ment for.
+Windows is recommended as that is what this guide is ment for.

 #### Installing Godot
 1. Install godot Godot Engine - .NET (4.5) from here: https://godotengine.org/download/windows/